A-kly/School-Vault/Psych275/Flashcards.md

 ***
 Tract:: a bundle of axons running together in the *CNS* #AOSR/qqs08/s/5ii7
 ***
-Longitudinal fissure:: division running length of the brain separating cerebral hemispheres
+Longitudinal fissure:: division running length of the brain separating cerebral hemispheres #AOSR/qqs08/s/1ln6
 ***
 Gyrus:: each ridge in surface of the brain #AOSR/qqs08/s/2eeh
 ***
 Sulcus:: groove or space between two gyri #AOSR/qqs08/s/3msi
 ***
-Fissure:: large groove or space between two gyri
+Fissure:: large groove or space between two gyri, extra big Suculus #AOSR/qqs08/s/4s8g

 #Q
+Cortex
-Cortex:: outer surface of brain; literally, “bark” #AOSR/qqs08/s/72so
+outer surface of brain; literally, “bark”
 - more surface area because of more gyri and sulci = more cortex = more high level thinking
-- #/Q
+#/Q
-***